radiantlogic-v8/documentation-new/documentation/sys-admin-guide/03-front-end-settings.md

 ### Web Services (HTTP) Port

 The HTTP interface is enabled by default.
 These are the ports the RadiantOne service accepts web service requests (SCIM and REST) on.
-For details on accessing the RadiantOne Web Services, see: https://developer.radiantlogic.com/idm/v8.0/ **DEVELOPER** tab.
+For details on accessing the RadiantOne Web Services, see: [SCIM](web-services-api-guide/04-scim) and [REST](web-services-api-guide/05-rest)

 If you would only like to support encrypted traffic over HTTPS, just set the standard HTTP port to a value of 0.